tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Raccoonus Teachus

+### Q: In the first Left 4 Dead, you can play as either of these four characters.
+- **Correct Answer:** Francis, Bill, Zoey, and Louis
+- Bender, Andrew, Allison, and Brian
+- Coach, Ellis, Nick, and Rochelle
+- Harry, Ron, Hermione and Dumbledore

 ### Q: In the Friday The 13th series, what is Jason's mother's first name?
 - **Correct Answer:** Pamela
 - Mary